thulin82/website/README.md

 $ make update
 ```

-Now open your browser at `local.v2.dbwebb.se` and browser the website.
+Now open your browser at `local.v2.dbwebb.se` and browse the website.

 ###Keep updated

-Update the code base and get external packages.
+Update the code base, the external packages and publish locally.

 ```
 $ make update